, ,

 Wheeze in young children

 Treatment involves opening the airways with ventolin which is given by a mask and spacer device (see pic).
 The technique is important to ensure a tight seal around the face.
 This sometimes requires a firm hold which can be frustrating for parents when dealing with a fractious toddler.
 See Royal Childrens Asthma Videos for some tips on how to correctly use the mask and spacer.
-The dose of ventolin tends to be between 4 – 6 puffs.
+Make sure the mask is of good quality (silicon) and the spacer is the small type.
+The dose of ventolin tends to be between 3 – 6 puffs.
 Each puff delivered separately with 3-5 breaths between each puff.
 Frequency and amount of ventolin given depends on the severity and is indicated in the table below.

 Assessing wheeze and cough